 - Wash the clam meat thoroughly in cold, running water.

-- Drain excess water.
+- Remove any excess water.

-- Leave about ½ inch head space.
+- Allow for a 1/2 inch head space.

 - Close the storage bag and freeze.